hlasco/sr_turbulence/README.md

-# Physics-Informed Super-Resolution for ISM Turbulence
+# Super-Resolution of ISM turbulence

 ## Model